philipkiely/philipkiely.com/src/blogs/essays/ai_moat.md

 The parallel to the show wobbles a bit here.
 There are companies like [Stability AI](https://stability.ai) and [Anthropic](https://www.anthropic.com) and [Runway ML](https://runwayml.com) and others that are working on their own core models. **But most startups are working to leverage AI to solve specific problems, rather than create foundation models for general use.**

 Python is not a moat.
 Having a website or an app or a REST API or using Kubernetes is not a moat.
 It's an implementation detail.
 And AI is heading there.

-There is essential work to be done on model quality, prompt engineering, and model chaining.
-As new models are released, there will always be a race to integrate it first.
-But traditional differentiators like design, support, price, brand, and, yes, distribution also still matter.